Blue Öyster Cult: Musical style

-Blue Öyster Cult is a hard rock band, whose music has been described as heavy metal, psychedelic rock, occult rock, biker boogie, acid rock, and progressive rock.
+Blue Öyster Cult is usually described as a hard rock band, albeit one with their own tongue-in-cheek style.
+Their music has also been described as heavy metal, psychedelic rock, occult rock, acid rock, and progressive rock.
 They have also been recognized for helping pioneer genres such as stoner metal.
-The band has also experimented with additional genres on specific albums.
-An example of this is Mirrors.
+The band has also experimented with additional genres on specific albums, such as on Mirrors.

-The band is influenced by artists such as Alice Cooper, Grateful Dead, The Doors, Jefferson Airplane, MC5, The Blues Project, Jimi Hendrix, and Black Sabbath.
+They have acknowledged the influence of artists such as Alice Cooper, Grateful Dead, The Doors, Jefferson Airplane, Mahavishnu Orchestra, MC5, The Blues Project, Jimi Hendrix, and Black Sabbath.